 The following information is provided for all lab members including PIs.
 Information specific to PIs and faculty is available at research.yale.edu.

-Phase 3-Less Restricted Operations.
-Allows certain undergraduate students and semester-long visitors back to campus.
+Phase 3-Less Restricted Operations: Allows certain undergraduate students and semester-long visitors back to campus (please see the Special Alert message from Yale’s COVID-19 coordinator.).
 Although some expansion of on campus activities are permitted in Phase 3, Yale’s guidance on physical distancing, dedensification and other public safety measures remain in effect.
 These restrictions will continue to limit activities that require close physical proximity, such as group meetings or person-to-person training that would otherwise violate physical distancing restrictions.

 Overall Phase 3 Restrictions: